Engee documentation

 No

-# Cushion plunger cross-sectional area — cross-sectional area of the damping plug
+# Cushion plunger cross-sectional area — the cross-sectional area of the shock-absorbing plunger

 Details